Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - Open the browser and navigate to `http://localhost:5173/new-plane`

+> [!NOTE]
+> When using a Codespace, the URL will differ from your local setup.
+The URL is constructed in the format `localhost:5173/new-plane`.
+Please replace `localhost` with the name of your Codespace.
+Additionally, to make the port accessible, navigate to the Ports tab, right-click on the desired port, and change its visibility to `Public`.

 - You should see a form with fields for adding a new plane.
 The form should be styled and have validation

 - Fill in the form and click the `Submit` button.